 One of the most important San Francisco car accident laws to understand is the statute of limitations for personal injury claims.
 This rule sets the deadline for filing your claim for damages.

-Under California law, you have two years to file a claim for personal injury or wrongful death caused by another person’s negligence or wrongdoing.
-If you miss your deadline, you will not be able to recover your damages.
+Under California law, you generally have two years to file a claim for personal injury or wrongful death caused by another person’s negligence or wrongdoing.
+Missing the deadline may prevent recovery.

 However, there are a few exceptions to the two-year rule.

-- If the defendant is a minor or temporarily lacks capacity, or left the state after the accident but before you could file a claim, the statute of limitations may be tolled temporarily.
+- If the defendant is a minor, temporarily lacks capacity, or left the state after the accident but before you could file a claim, the statute of limitations may be tolled temporarily.

-- Additionally, if the defendant is in prison, or if there is a reasonable delay in the discovery of an injury, you may have extended time to file.
+- Additionally, if the defendant is in prison or if there is a reasonable delay in the discovery of an injury, you may have an extended time to file.

-You must consult with an experienced San Francisco car accident attorney to determine the deadline for filing your claim.
+You should consult with an experienced San Francisco car accident attorney to determine the deadline for filing your claim.

 You may be wondering when the clock begins to run on your deadline to file a claim after a car accident in San Francisco.

 Usually, the statute of limitations period begins to run on the day of the car accident.
-So you must generally file your claim within two years from the date of your accident.
+Therefore, you must generally file your claim within two years from the date of your accident.

 However, if the car accident resulted in death, the loved ones of the deceased may bring a wrongful death claim.
 In a wrongful death claim, the statute of limitations begins on the date of death, not on the date of the accident that caused the death.